Jesse Smith (water polo)

 Jesse Smith (born April 27, 1983) is an American professional water polo utility player.
 He was an All-American at Pepperdine University.
-Smith is a 2008 Olympic silver medalist and a five-time Olympian (2004, 2008, 2012, 2016, 2020).
-He played for Panathinaikos in Greece.
+Smith is a 2008 Olympic silver medalist and a five-time Olympian with participation in 2004, 2008, 2012, 2016, and 2020.
+He has played professional water polo for Panathinaikos in Greece.

-Career

-High school
+Early life

-Smith played water polo for Coronado High School.
-He helped the team win three San Diego Section CIF Division II titles from 1998 to 2000.
+Smith was born April 27, 1983 in Kailua, Hawaii, but grew up primarily in greater San Diego, California.
+He played water polo for Coronado High School, where he helped the team win three San Diego Section CIF Division II titles from 1998 to 2000.
 He was named the San Diego Union Tribune Player of the Year in 1999 and 2000.

-College
+Pepperdine University

 Smith then played for Pepperdine University.
-He was named to the All-American first team in 2002 and 2004.
-In 2003, he led Pepperdine with 55 goals.
+As a utility player, Smith could hold any field position including wing, driver, and hole set, known as Center.
+The position allowed Smith to use his speed and agility to make shots from many angles and set-up other players to make goals.
+Smith was named to the All-American first team in 2002 and 2004.
+He led Pepperdine in scoring in 2002, had 55 goals in 2003, and in 2005 had a season total of 51 goals.
+During his time with Pepperdine, the Water Polo team had an overall record of 67-35, a .657 winning percentage.
+A national title team during Smith's tenure, the University captured the 2002 Mountain Pacific Sports Federation (MPSF) regular-season title.
+Pepperdine had U.S. national Collegiate rankings of fifth, third, fifth and sixth during Smith's tenure with the team.
+He graduated Pepperdine in 2005 with an economics degree.

-International
+International career highlights

 At the 2003 Pan American Games, Smith scored in three games and helped the U.S. win the tournament.
 At the 2004 Summer Olympics, he scored nine goals.
 The U.S. finished seventh.
 Smith scored six goals in the 2005 FINA World Championships, but the U.S. finished in 11th place.

 Smith, who scored eight goals, was a member of the team that won a gold medal at the 2007 Pan American Games.
 He was also a member of the teams that finished fifth in both the 2006 and 2007 FINA World League Super Finals.
-At the 2008 Summer Olympics, Smith scored three goals and helped win a silver medal for the U.S.

 In 2009, Smith played on the U.S. fourth-place teams at the World Super League Final and World Championships.
 The U.S. also finished fourth in the 2010 FINA World Cup.
 In the 2011 Pan American Games, Smith scored six goals, as the U.S. won the gold medal in that tournament again.
-He scored three goals at the 2012 Summer Olympics; the U.S. finished eighth.